-Sharks play a prominent role in marine and select freshwater ecosystems worldwide.
-With over 500 species, they demonstrate a tremendous amount of diversity in life history among taxa and each provide varying ecosystem functions.
-Yet according to the most recent classification from the International Union for Conservation of Nature and Natural Resources (henceforth IUCN) (April, 2019), 15.5% of shark species are threatened with extinction.
-Notably, however, 39.6% of all known shark species are data deficient (henceforth DD).
+Background: Sharks play a prominent role in marine and select freshwater ecosystems worldwide. - With over 500 species, they demonstrate a tremendous amount of diversity in life history among taxa, and as such can provide varying ecosystem functions.

+Currently, 15.5% of shark species are threatened with extinction (IUCN, 2019).
+Notably, however, 39.6% of all known shark species are data deficient (DD).

+Implications: (Flow chart)

+Both government and private entities use IUCN Red List status to assess where to focus their resources and when to change policies to better protect the world’s biodiversity.
+Without basic knowledge on the distribution and population status of these species, it can be difficult to determine the ecological roles they may possess in their respective ecosystems and subsequently enact any necessary protective measures.

+Our study: Here we analyze potential biological and ecological factors that may contribute to data deficiency in 501 known shark species (Cite the book here).

+Our goal is to highlight these factors, become more familiar with their effects, and then employ that information to improve species data collection and conservation status classification.

+(I would actually consider putting this in bold in it’s own sub-section of the poster, next to or embedded within your intro section).
 The IUCN defines DD as “....when there is inadequate information to make a direct, or indirect, assessment of its risk of extinction based on its distribution and/or population status.
 A taxon in this category may be well studied, and its biology well known, but appropriate data on abundance and/or distribution are lacking.”
-Without basic knowledge on the distribution and population status of these species, it can be difficult to determine the ecological roles they may possess in their respective ecosystems and subsequently enact any necessary protective measures.
-Both government and private entities use IUCN Red List status to assess where to focus their resources and when to change policies to better protect the world’s biodiversity.

-In this study, we present the first analysis of factors that may contribute to data deficiency in shark species.
-The goal is to highlight these factors, become more familiar with their effects, and then employ that information to improve species data collection and conservation status classification.